Home Diet Health Pediasure for Adults? 4 Better Alternatives

 1. Liver Pate

 Ground liver is easy to eat.
 It’s full of B vitamins, fat-soluble vitamins, and phytonutrients.
 It should always be grass-fed animal liver and from animals never given antibiotics.
-Taken with healthy crackers, you have a great, energy-boosting snack.
+Enjoyed with healthy crackers, this is a great, energy-boosting snack.

 2. Whole Milk

-This is a good source of protein, fat, and carbohydrates.
-It’s best if it’s an A2 milk, or real cows’ milk.
-It’s from cows that are grass-fed. t’s more wholesome and has less opportunity to contribute to degenerative diseases.
+Whole milk is a good source of protein, fat, and carbohydrates.
+It’s best if it’s A2 milk or real cows’ milk.
+If it’s from cows that are grass-fed, it’s more wholesome and has less opportunity to contribute to degenerative diseases.

-Adding dark chocolate and even a little of your favorite sweetener, you will always enjoy whole milk as a Pediasure alternative.
+By adding dark chocolate and even a little of your favorite sweetener, it’s very possible to enjoy whole milk as a Pediasure alternative.
 Whole milk will always be better than any dairy protein derivative used in a processed nutritional supplement.

 3. Smoothies